Toucaan/toucaan.docs/docs/environment.md

 # Environment Variables

-Toucaan considers sprinkling css into the mix is like setting up the **environment variables for your app to render correctly on the client side**.
-It's a part of the responsibilities that a frontend developer must bear.
-While this may sound like a powerful thing for the developer to lift, the sheer number of options available to configure each time makes it a formidable task.
+Sprinkling css into an app is a lot like configuring the **environment variables for your app to render correctly on the client side**.
+It is a part of the responsibilities that a frontend developer must bear.
+While it may sound like a powerful thing for the developer to lift, the sheer number of options and properties available to configure make it a formidable task.

-With Toucaan you can organize and manage _all_ of the environment related possibilities from one place.
+Toucaan helps organize and manage _all_ possibilities of the environment from one place.

 ## Vendor Normalization
-Vendor inconsistencies form the first soft layer of environment variables that your app must configure.
-Unlike other css frameworks, Toucaan doesn't use a brute force `reset` or `normalize` to bulldoze the browser.
+Handling vendor inconsistencies up close forms the first soft layer of environment configuration that Toucaan must manage for you.
+Traditional css frameworks require a `reset.css`, `reboot.css`, or `normalize.css` to be included before any other styles or framework defaults can be included.
+Toucaan **doesn't use this** strategy.

-**Toucaan uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.**
+Toucaan uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.

-Expand the `env` folder with your Toucaan submodule.
-Inside you'll see two subfolders named `helpers` and `tags`, each carrying some default styles for a few `html` tags and `psuedos` that most applications require.

 ![Environment architecture](./img/env-folders.jpg)

+Inside the `env` folder you'll find two subfolders named `helpers` and `tags`, each carrying some default styles for a few `html` tags and `psuedos` that most applications require.

 You can customize each according to the vocabulary of your app.

-### Desktop example
+### Desktop

 This is how the environment for a desktop browser is set: